 You might wonder what exactly happens after an insurance company learns about a car accident.
 Here’s a little inside look at what happens behind the scenes after you file a car accident claim with an insurance company.

-What Happens Right After the Accident
+What Happens Right After the Accident?

-After you are in a car accident, you’ll need to let your own insurance company know you were in an accident.
+After you get into a car accident, you’ll need to let your own insurance company know you were in an accident.
 Give them the basic facts, but avoid discussing fault or specific details until you’ve spoken to an attorney.
+You should also gather the precise information at the scene, such as:

 - The other driver’s name, contact information, car information, and car insurance company details